bitnose/learning-blog/content/posts/post-12.md

 - `pid` The process id or identfier: Which process was interrupted.
 - `tid` The thread id or identifier: Which thread.
 -  `(13)Permission denied` What was the problem
-- `client` The address and the port number.
+- `client` The address and the port number (of request?)

 The log told that there is a problem with accessing the project files.

 **5. Fix the problem**

 I tried to fix the problem by modifying access to the Django project.
-Add read and write access to the user for annik folder.
+Added read and write access to the user for annik folder.

     env anniinak$ chmod u+rx annik/

-I didn't work, still showed the same error.
+It didn't work, still showed the same error.
 Next, I checked the permissions of the files and folders to understand what was going on.
 I still needed to modify the permissions.
 At this point, I asked helped from my partner who knows the Linux like his own pockets.

 To elaborate what I learnt: